$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Nonlinear PCA

 \subsubsection{Nested dropout}

 Similarly to the linear case (Appendix \ref{ap:ae-nested-dropout}), let $\mathbf{m}_{1|j} \in \{0,1\}^{ k}$ be a vector such that $m_i = $, then we can order components using the loss

 One thing to note about nested dropout is that the larger the index, the less frequently the component receives a gradient update, so training has to run for longer.
-It can also benefit from the addition of an orthogonal regulariser to provide a gradient signal to the components receiving less frequent updates from the reconstruction.
+It can also benefit from the addition of an orthonormality regularizer to provide a gradient signal to the components receiving less frequent updates from the reconstruction.